 - A natural tooth has been lost and replaced with a dental implant, which requires restoration

 The crown will be placed over the tooth’s remaining natural shape, safely preserving it while also replenishing its original appearance and ability to function.

 If one or more natural teeth that used to appear together have been lost entirely from the mouth, a dental bridge can literally “bridge” the gap they’ve left.
 This sturdy style of prosthetic is traditionally anchored in place with the help of two dental crowns, both of which are secured over adjacent healthy teeth.
 The final result is highly functional and lifelike, bringing back the biting strength patients need to enjoy their favorite foods once more.

-At Associates in Dental Health, we’re also happy to offer implant-retained dental bridges for a healthier and longer-lasting solution to tooth loss.
+At Associates in Dental Health of Haverhill, we’re also happy to offer implant-retained dental bridges for a healthier and longer-lasting solution to tooth loss.
 Instead of crowns, two dental implants will be placed within the jawbone on either side of the gap to serve as support for the new bridge.
 This approach is more conservative and won’t require healthy dental structure to be unnecessarily reduced.